nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Add or Remove token operators for the specified owners.

-* The entry point accepts a list of `update_operator` commands.
+* The entrypoint accepts a list of `update_operator` commands.
 If two different commands in the list add and remove an operator for the same owner, the last command in the list MUST take effect.